Line Flow based SLAM: Line Flow Tracking

 \section{Line Flow Tracking}

-In this section, we introduce line flow prediction and updating.
-Both of them are performed in the front-end.
-The main issue of the tracking module is how to maintain line flows when new frames are captured.
-First, we predict each line segment by finding the correspondences of line segments in 2D and 3D domains based on 2D and 3D motions.
+In this section, we introduce how to track line flows by performing prediction and updating in the front-end.
+The main task of the line tracking module is to maintain line flows when new frames are captured.
+To achieve this, we first predict each line segment by finding the correspondences of line segments in 2D and 3D domains based on camera motion and 3D projection.
 A line flow is then updated based on a new observation.
-Unlike other line-based SLAM systems, we can find reliable correspondence using spatial-temporal constraints and line geometric properties.
-This approach achieves better performance than descriptor-based matching.
+Unlike other line-based SLAM systems, we can find reliable correspondences using the spatial-temporal constraints and line geometric properties.